xregistry/spec/core/spec.md

 In API view:
 - `COLLECTIONsUrl` and `COLLECTIONsCount` are REQUIRED
-- `COLLECTIONs` is OPTIONAL and MUST only be included if the Registry request included the [`inline`](#inlining) flag indicating that this collection's values are to be returned as part of the result
+- `COLLECTIONs` is OPTIONAL and MUST only be included in a response if the request included the [`inline`](#inlining) flag indicating that thisi collection's values are to be returned
 - all 3 attributes MUST be read-only and MUST NOT be updated directly via an API call.
 Rather, to modify them the collection specific APIs MUST be used (eg. an HTTP `POST` to the collection's URL to add a new entity).
 The